We assembled this as a quick introduction for those interacting and working with our neurodivergent, social model family.

 - Press Play for Perspective

 - Advice to Teachers and Parents of Neurodivergent Kids

 - Rules of Thumb for Inclusive Learning

 - I have difficulty responding to greetings and compliments.
 I am not rude; it’s just hard.
 Please afford me space and understanding, and recognize that sociality has many ways of expression.

 - Auditory processing and time perception differences mean I often need extra processing time during social and learning interactions.
 Be patient, and don’t get frustrated or insulted if I can’t respond.

 - Sensory overwhelm is a marquee feature of my life.
-Autistic perception can be a high fidelity flood.
+Autistic perception can be a high fidelity flood in an intense world.
 “Autistic perception is the direct perception of the forming of experience.
 This has effects: activities which require parsing (crossing the street, finding the path in the forest) can be much more difficult.
 But there is no question that autistic perception experiences richness in a way the more neurotypically inclined perception rarely does.”

 - Anxiety is common among autistic people, including myself.
 “Autistic anxiety is a powerful presence in my life.
 Its intensity can be unfathomable to a neurotypical mind.”